mstksg/advent-of-code/reflections/2024/day05.md

 that the graph is generated only once and then the closure re-applied for every page list.

-One cute way to find the middle value is to traverse the list "in parallel", but one list twice as quickly as the other:
+One cute way to find the middle value is to traverse the list twice at the same time "in parallel", but one list twice as quickly as the other:

 ```haskell
 middleVal :: [a] -> a